The choice of network monitoring tools is a bit mind-boggling with hundreds of different software vendors.

-Network monitoring is a crowded marketplace with hundreds of tools.
-We set out to find the best network monitoring tools for 2019.
+We then set to work thoroughly testing, comparing and reviewing each one to give you the definitive list of the best network monitoring tools for 2019.
 We’ve included free, paid and open source software for Windows, Mac, and Linux.

 Over the past few years, network monitoring tools have been in a constant state of evolution.
 Providers are saturating the market with high-quality Windows and Linux network monitoring tools.
 For administrators, this is good news as there is a consistent demand for tools with network scanning, SNMP integration, and network monitoring combined.
 Right now there are dozens of high-level tools that can provide a real-time breakdown of your live network.